Adaptive deep learning for nonlinear time series models: Introduction

 Motivated by the great success of deep neural networks (DNNs) in several applications such as pattern recognition and natural language processing, there has been an increasing interest in revealing the reason why DNNs work well from the statistical point of view.
 In the past few years, many researchers have contributed to understand theoretical advantages of DNN estimates for nonparametric regression models.
 See, for example, \cite{BaKo19}, \cite{ImFu19}, \cite{Sc19, Sc20}, \cite{Su19}, \cite{HaSu20}, \cite{NaIm20}, \cite{KoLa21}, \cite{SuNi21}, \cite{TsSu21}, and references therein.

 In contrast to the recent progress of DNNs, theoretical results on statistical properties of DNN methods for stochastic processes are scarce.
-As exceptional studies, we refer to \cite{KoKr20}, \cite{Og21}, and \cite{OgKo21}. \cite{KoKr20} consider a time series prediction problem and investigate the convergence rate of a deep recurrent neural network estimate. \cite{Og21} considers DNN estimation for the diffusion matrices and studies their estimation errors as misspecified parametric models. \cite{OgKo21} investigate nonparametric drift estimation of a multivariate diffusion process.
-Notably, there seems no theoretical results on the statistical properties of feed-forward DNN estimators for nonparametric estimation of the mean function of a nonlinear and possibly nonstationary time series.
+As exceptional studies, we refer to \cite{PhRi20}, \cite{KoKr20}, \cite{Og21}, and \cite{OgKo21}. \cite{PhRi20} investigates forecasting ability of feed-forward DNNs for stationary processes and derive bounds for an expected forecast error. \cite{KoKr20} consider a time series prediction problem and investigate the convergence rate of a deep recurrent neural network estimate. \cite{Og21} considers DNN estimation for the diffusion matrices and studies their estimation errors as misspecified parametric models. \cite{OgKo21} investigate nonparametric drift estimation of a multivariate diffusion process.
+Notably, there seem no theoretical results on the statistical properties of feed-forward DNN estimators for nonparametric estimation of the mean functions of nonlinear and possibly nonstationary time series models.

 The goal of this paper is to develop a general theory for adaptive nonparametric estimation of the mean function of a nonlinear time series using DNNs.
 The contributions of this paper are as follows.